 Online backup solutions are still a special case of keeping your sensitive data on someone else's web-accessible cloud server.

-A good alternative is to use The 2hO Network to connect to another one of your own servers in a separate physical location.
-Use the tools already provided in your operating system to sync your files to the other server.
+A good alternative is to use The 2hO Network to connect to another one of your own computers in a separate physical location.
+Use the tools already provided in your operating system to sync your files to the other computer.

 Even though it is in a separate physical location, protected by another firewall, those servers will appear to be local to each other.
 Backing up will be the same as if they were sitting beside each other.
 And the backup speed will be as fast as your Internet connection allows.